 The only problem with this circuit is it wasn’t exactly all that clean, THD was up around 1.2% which I wasn’t happy with.
 So I decided on another implementation

-Testing on this one yielded a much better distortion result, 0.08% at 1v p-p, with absolutely unity gain (as a result of R16 – amazing what a bit of negative feedback will do!)
-Also I didn’t bother putting the filter in this one, since a) I was running out of room on the beradboard and b) it’s not really needed anyway.
+Testing on this one yielded a result approximately in line with this prodiction, and a much better distortion result, 0.08% at 1v p-p, with absolutely unity gain (as a result of R16 – amazing what a bit of negative feedback will do!)
+Also I didn’t bother putting the filter in this one, since a) I was running out of room on the breadboard and b) it’s not really needed anyway.

 Also, this circuit inverts phase.
 As with any subwoofer implementation, using critical listening in lieu of measuring instruments will provide the optimal volume, turnover frequency and phase settings.